NicholasModesto/alfred-automated-backup/README.md

 automated-backup
 ================

-a script for your Mac so that you can do a quick sync between a local directory and a remote backup directory
+Sync files & directories from your Mac with a remote directory